3,644 products added recently

 Rating

-Letter A Paper Crafts & Writing Activities - Alligator and Antlers
+Letter S Paper Crafts & Writing Activities - Snake and Spider

 Creative Arts, Art, Holiday & Seasonal, Seasons, Summer, Kindergarten, Preschool, Grade 1, 2, 3, Activities, Crafts, Projects

-Letter A Paper Crafts & Writing Activities - Alligator and Antlers One-Page Printables Make learning the alphabet fun and hands-on with these no-prep, one-page paper crafts for both the uppercase and lowercase Letter A. Perfect for building fine motor skills, boosting problem-solving abilities, and reinforcing letter recognition.
+Letter S Paper Crafts & Writing Activities - Snake and Spider One-Page Printables Make learning the alphabet fun and hands-on with these no-prep, one-page paper crafts for both the uppercase and lowercase Letter S. Perfect for building fine motor skills, boosting problem-solving abilities, and reinforcing letter recognition.
 These engaging activities also support focus and creativity.
 Plus, extend learning with included writing practice pages to strengthen early literacy skills.
-Included in this download: 1 Page Paper Craft of ANTLERS (Uppercase A) 1 Page Paper Craft of a ALLIGATOR (Lowercase A) 2 Writing Activity Pages 2 Template Options: bold and dashed outlines Black and White Version Like this resource?
+Included in this download: 1 Page Paper Craft of a SNAKE (Uppercase S) 1 Page Paper Craft of a SPIDER (Lowercase S) 2 Writing Activity Pages 2 Template Options: bold and dashed outlines Black and White Version Like this resource?
 Check out these fun craft projects: Butterfly Desk Name Tag Project Quirky Turkey Desk Name Tag Project Beach Landscape One Page Paper Craft Dolphin One Page Paper Craft Lighthouse One Page Paper Craft Silly Surfboard Pal One Page Paper Craft Tranquil Turtle One Page Paper Craft Thank you for supporting Doodle Thinks and have fun crafting!

 Author Doodle Thinks